cockroachlabs/workshop_labs/topology-patterns/labs.md

 Time: 181.8124ms
 ```

 Very nice!
-We have reduced overall read latency from ~305ms to ~180ms as we moved the leaseholder from US East and EU Central to the region where the client endpoint connects!
+We have reduced overall read latency from ~305ms to ~180ms as we moved the leaseholder from US East and EU Central to the region where the client endpoint connects.

 Let's test with writes.
 We expect latency to be the sum of the SQL client roundtrip (~180ms), the Raft consensus roundtrip (15ms - to Frankfurt) for a total of ~195ms.
 Remember the leaseholder has been pinned to the region the client app connects to and Frankfurt is very close.